Sunday 21 July 2013

 New Forest Dragons 21st July 2013

 My name, Ewan, translated into Scots Gaelic is Eoghian (pronounced eeooshgun) and in some translations means eternally young.
 I quite often live up to this by not really acting my age and as far as I am concerned there is nothing wrong in that.
-I take a childish delight in the natural world about me especially with the prospect of the enticing reward of a Cream Tea at the end of an adventure, so you can imagine how I was feeling as Badger and myself set off yet again for another jaunt in the New Forest, one of my favourite places to visit at any time of the year.
+I take a childish delight in the natural world about me especially with the prospect of the enticing reward of a cream tea at the end of an adventure, so you can imagine how I was feeling as Badger and myself set off yet again for another jaunt in the New Forest, one of my favourite places to visit at any time of the year.

-Specifically we were looking for a pond on the heath where, courtesy of the estimable Wayne Bull, we knew we had a chance of encountering a scarce dragonfly species - a Black Darter.
+Specifically we were looking for a pond on the heath where, courtesy of the estimable Wayne Bull, we knew we had a chance of encountering a scarce dragonfly - a Black Darter.
 This would be a new one for both myself and Badger.
 We arrived at the chosen spot but there was nowhere to park so in the end in desperation we parked on the verge, off the road.
 I subsequently got told off for doing this, although there were no notices to this effect, by way of a sticker found on my windscreen when we returned to the car.
 Apparently parking on the verge is now frowned upon and the sticker advised me of this.
 There always seems someone all too keen to tell you what you cannot do in this crowded island.
 Anyway, prior to the sticker we got out of the car and immediately encountered scores of Silver Studded Blues fluttering low over the heather avoiding the strong warm breeze blowing in from the northeast.

 Silver Studded Blues

 The tiny butterflies were everywhere, many more males than females, flying up from our feet as we walked towards the distant pond through the heathland.
-Four Crossbills flew over, identifying themselves with their distinctive chipping calls and a Silver Y moth careered crazily off across the heathland, crash landing into another heather clump.
-The pond was teeming with dragonflies and damselflies, virtually all concentrating at one shallow muddy end and it was noticeable that when they were not cruising over the water the dragonflies would leave the pond and rest in oases of sun formed by the comparative shelter of the heather clumps.
+Four Common Crossbills flew over, identifying themselves with their distinctive chipping calls and a Silver Y Moth careered crazily off across the heathland, before crash landing into another heather clump.

 Badger videoing a Black Darter in the heather